 Mike the Tiger, the famed live Bengal Tiger serves as the graphic image of all LSU athletic teams, resides between Tiger Stadium and the Pete Maravich Assembly Center.

-Mike's ride through Tiger Stadium before home games in a travel trailer topped by the LSU cheerleaders is a school tradition.
+For years, Mike's ride through Tiger Stadium before home games in a travel trailer topped by the LSU cheerleaders was a school tradition.
 Before entering the stadium, his cage on wheels is parked next to the opponent's lockerroom in the southeast end of the stadium.
 Opposing players must make their way past Mike's cage to reach their locker room.

-Tradition dictates that for every growl elicited by Mike before a football game, the Tigers will score a touchdown that night.
+Tradition dictated that for every growl elicited by Mike before a football game, the Tigers would score a touchdown that night.
 For many years, Mike was prompted to roar by pounding on the cage.
 Objections of cruel punishment brought about the use of recorded growls to play to the crowd before the games.
-That practice was discontinued shortly afterward and, today, Mike participates in the pregame tradition without provocation.

 The Tiger mascot stopped traveling with the LSU team in 1970 when his cage overturned on Airline Highway in an accident en route to a game.
-Mike IV traveled four times in recent years, though, as he appeared at a Mardi Gras parade in 1984, the 1985 Sugar Bowl and LSU's basketball games in the Superdome.
+Mike IV traveled on multiple occasions, as he appeared at a Mardi Gras parade in 1984, the 1985 Sugar Bowl and two LSU's basketball games in the Louisiana Superdome.
 Mike V made his first road trip in December 1991 to the Louisiana Superdome to witness the LSU men's basketball team with Shaquille O'Neal defeat Texas, 84-83.